Aranyalma2/claycast/controller/README.md

 ## 🔧 Notes

 - Make sure the HC12 modules are on the same channel (e.g. `CH050`)
+- The serial and HC12 baudrates may differ, but it is recommended to choose equal and low rates.
+However, it is important to match the timing of the packet frames.